 Nike Flagship Global Retail Stores

-As the Experience Design Lead at Nike, Sara Schmidt played a pivotal role in shaping the store experience for flagship locations in North American and Asia.
-Her responsibilities included art direction and design of 2D, 3D, and digital experiences, as well as visual displays that highlighted Nike’s heritage, innovation, local storytelling, and sustainability initiatives.
-These projects celebrated the brand’s legacy at the intersection of sport, culture, and design, creating immersive retail environments that engaged and inspired consumers
+While working in-house at Nike, Sara’s responsibilities as a lead experience designer for Nike stores, included art direction and design of 2D, 3D, and digital experiences.
+She lead the design of retail store environment and visual displays that highlighted Nike’s heritage, innovation, local and sustainability stories.
+These projects celebrated the brand’s legacy and future, creating immersive retail environments that engaged and inspired consumers.

 12W Indigo Building | ZGF Headquarters, Parking Garage, Residences